 8.Make sure you know where you are going, and how long it will take to get there.

 Google Maps may say it’s 2 hours from your house to the festival site.
-It takes a long time to get onto a large site, such as Glastonbury or Coachella, though and you will compete for road space with the thousands of people who are also travelling to the festival.
+It takes a long time to get onto a large site, such as Glastonbury or Coachella, and you will compete for road space with the thousands of people who are also travelling to the festival.
 Take all this into account when planning your journey.

 9. Remind yourself to enjoy the whole thing!